-Notes to the Consolidated Financial Statements For the Years Ended September 30, 2016 and 2015
+Notes to the Interim Condensed Consolidated Financial Statements For the Three and Six Months Ended March 31, 2017 and 2016 (Unaudited)

-- The Company issued an unsecured loan of \$500 (2015 \$500) in connection with the acquisition of Woulfe, bearing interest at 4.0% per annum.
-The loan was due to be repaid in four quarterly installments of \$125 each, plus accrued interest to September 30, 2016, which payments have been deferred with the agreement of the lender. - The Company issued an unsecured loan of \$1,400 (2015 \$1,400) in connection with the acquisition of Woulfe, bearing interest at 4% per annum, with the loan and accrued interest due in June 2020. - The Company entered into a bridge loan of \$2,100 (2015 \$2,100) on September 10, 2015, which is unsecured and bears interest at 12%, due at maturity.
-The loan will mature on the earlier of (i) two years from the date of the loan, and (ii) the date on which the Company completes an equity offering within 12 months of the start of the loan, with proceeds of more than \$11,000, or in the event less than \$11,000 of equity is raised, such proportionately lesser amount of the loan will mature on that date. - d) The Company is obligated under a number of convertible debentures.
+- c) The Company's Canadian dollar term and other loans are summarized as follows: - Woulfe has an unsecured promissory note with a balance of \$561 (September 30, 2016 \$534), including accrued interest, which is due on demand, with interest at 12.0% per annum. - The Company has an unsecured loan of \$500 (September 30, 2016 \$500), bearing interest at 4.0% per annum.
+The loan was due to be repaid in four quarterly installments of \$125 each, plus accrued interest to September 30, 2016, which payments have been deferred with the verbal agreement of the lender. - The Company has an unsecured loan of \$1,400 (September 30, 2016 \$1,400), bearing interest at 4% per annum, with the loan and accrued interest due in June 2020. - The Company entered into a bridge loan on September 15, 2015 of \$2,100 (September 30, 2016 \$2,100), which is unsecured and bears interest at 12%, due at maturity.
+The loan will mature on the earlier of (i) two years from the date of the loan, and (ii) the date on which the Company completes an equity offering within 12 months of the start of the loan, with proceeds of more than \$11,000, or in the event less than \$11,000 of equity is raised, such proportionately lesser amount of the loan will mature on that date. - Woulfe had a term loan with a balance \$6,550 (September 30, 2016 \$6,476) which was repaid on November 28, 2016. - d) The Company is obligated under a number of convertible debentures.
 The conversion feature of the debentures results in them being compound financial instruments.
-Accordingly, the Company estimates the liability and equity components at the time of the debenture issue.
+Accordingly, the Company estimated the liability and equity components at the time of the debenture issue.
 The liability component was determined based on the fair value of a similar liability without a conversion feature.
 The equity component was determined based on the difference between the fair value of the debenture as a whole and the fair value of the liability component.
-Over the term of the debenture, the debt component will be accreted to its face value using the effective interest method.
+Over the term of the debenture, the debt component is accreted to its face value using the effective interest method.